-It is not required that Hedge funds be registered with the securities markets regulator and have no reporting requirements including regular disclosure of Net Asset Values (NAV).
+It is not required that hedge funds be registered with the securities markets regulator and have no reporting requirements including regular disclosure of Net Asset Values (NAV).

-Returns from hedge funds actually stand testimony to the fund manager’s skill, rather than the market conditions.
+Returns from hedge funds stand testimony to the fund manager’s skill, rather than the market conditions.
 Asset managers here do their best to reduce/remove market exposure and generate good returns despite the market movement.
 They function in small market sectors to reduce risks by more diversification.
 Some of the strategies that hedge fund managers use are:

-a.
-Sell short: Here, the manager, hoping for the prices to drop, can sell shares to buy-back in future at a lesser price.
+Here, the manager, hoping for the prices to drop, can sell shares to buy-back in future at a lesser price.

-b.
-Use arbitrage: Sometimes the securities may have contradictory or inefficient pricing.
+Sometimes the securities may have contradictory or inefficient pricing.
 Managers use this to their advantage.

 For instance, some major market events like acquisitions, mergers, and spin-offs among others can influence manager’s investment decisions.

 Some companies facing financial stress or even insolvency will sell their securities at an unbelievably low price.
 The manager may decide to buy after weighing the possibilities.

 Hedge funds generally have an aggressive stance on their investments and seek higher returns using speculative positions and trading in derivatives and options.
 They can take short positions (Short Sell) in the markets, while mutual funds cannot.
 Short selling allows these funds to benefit even in the falling markets, which is not so for mutual funds.

-Mutual funds are safer as they don’t have much leverage, whereas hedge funds have a huge amount of leverage and thus higher risk.
+Mutual funds are safer as they don’t have much leverage, whereas hedge funds have a huge amount of leverage and thus attract higher risk.

 Hedge funds are available only to High net worth investors.
 Whereas Mutual funds are accessible to the large group of people.
 In fact, you can start a SIP with the amount as low as Rs.
 500. In short, hedge funds are comparatively high-risk funds that aim higher returns compared to mutual funds.

 However, choose wisely and check if the manager’s strategy works for you.
 A hedge fund is only one of the investment avenues, and it takes an in-depth study to assess different options.
-This is where ClearTax Save makes it convenient for you.
-We have done the research for you and hand-picked the best performing funds from the top AMCs.
+This is where ClearTax Invest makes it convenient for you.
+We have researched for you and hand-picked the best performing funds from the top AMCs.
 Start investing.